-By now you probably know that, in America, Simple Minds broke from performing the hit “Don’t You Forget About Me” in the soundtrack rolling under the end credits of the John Hughes Brat Pack movie The Breakfast Club in early 1985.
-But that’s just the beginning of the story, and on the 35th anniversary of Simple Minds breakthrough album Once Upon a Time we have lead singer/ lyricist Jim Kerr to really explore the mixed blessing of that hit which Simple Minds did not write.The dawn of the 1980s revealed some seismic changes to the popular music landscape, and it was in the breach where we first discovered Simple Minds.
-The Beatles by then were ten years gone; Led Zeppelin was halted abruptly by tragedy; the Rolling Stones were sounding stale in the studio and soon to go on hiatus; and the The Who announced their final tour in 1982 (the first of many, but that’s another story).
+By now you probably know that, in America, Glasgow’s Simple Minds broke out from performing the hit “Don’t You Forget About Me” in the soundtrack rolling under the end credits of the John Hughes Brat Pack movie The Breakfast Club in early 1985.
+But that’s just the beginning of the story of Simple Minds’ breakthrough album Once Upon a Time .
+We have lead singer/ lyricist Jim Kerr to really explore the mixed blessing of that hit, which Simple Minds did not write.The dawn of the 1980s revealed some seismic changes to the popular music landscape, and it was in the breach where we first discovered Simple Minds.
+The Beatles by then were ten years gone; Led Zeppelin was halted abruptly by tragedy; the Rolling Stones were sounding stale in the studio and soon to go on hiatus; and The Who announced their final tour in 1982 (the first of many, but that’s another story).
 The Punk Rock pimple on rock’s face had popped rather messily by then, never intending to be a way forward but rather a musical meteor crashing into the rock world, killing off rock dinosaurs in order to let new forms of music survive.